AkshayKumarTripathi/Sudoku-Puzzle-Solver/README.md

 # Sudoku-Puzzle-Solver
-I used Back-Tracking algorithm to find the solution for any given Sudoku Puzzle.
+Used Back-Tracking algorithm to find the solution for any given Sudoku Puzzle.